locize/blog/source/_posts/what-is-i18n.md

 #### What is software-localization
 When adapting a web product to a new customer base in a different region, a developer must take care of [software localization](../what-is-software-localization/).
 Typically, the process necessitates the complete modification of text and multimedia for a software product.

-As JavaScript and its frameworks are the most famous programming-languages today, there needs to be discussed how JavaScript applications can be adjusted for global audience.
+Since JavaScript and its frameworks are among the most popular programming languages today, it's important to explore how JavaScript applications can be adapted for a global audience.

 Following three main points with JavaScript are very well for localizing any application or website: